 Applicants must hold a doctoral degree in engineering or a closely related discipline.
 We are seeking outstanding candidates committed to a career in research and teaching.
 The successful candidates will be responsible for mentoring graduate and undergraduate students, teaching courses at the undergraduate and graduate levels, and developing an internationally recognized research program.
 Candidates should apply online at www.jobs.vt.edu to the appropriate posting number given above.
 Applicants should submit a cover letter, a curriculum vitae including a list of published journal articles, a one-page research statement, a brief statement on teaching preferences, and the names of five references that the search committee may contact.
 Review of applications for all positions will begin on December 4, 2017 and will continue until the positions are filled.

 Blacksburg is located in the Blue Ridge Mountains and is widely recognized by national rankings as a vibrant and desirable community with affordable living, world-class outdoor recreation, an active arts community, and a diverse international population.
-The Department of Mechanical Engineering, which includes a Nuclear Engineering Program, has 59 faculty, research expenditures of over $18M, and a current enrollment of 340 graduate students with 180 students at doctoral level, and over 1100 undergraduate students.
-The Department is ranked 14th and 22nd out of all mechanical engineering departments in the nation in undergraduate and graduate education, respectively, by the 2018 U.S. News and World Report.
-The Department includes several research centers, and its faculty members are engaged in diverse multidisciplinary research activities.
+Virginia Tech’s Mechanical Engineering (which includes a Nuclear Engineering Program), has 59 faculty, annual research expenditures of over $18M, and a current enrollment of 340 graduate students with 180 students at doctoral level, and over 1100 undergraduate students.
+The Department is ranked 14th and 22nd out of all mechanical engineering programs in the nation in undergraduate and graduate education, respectively, by U.S. News and World Report.
+The Department includes several research centers and its faculty members are engaged in diverse multidisciplinary research activities.
 The mechanical engineering faculty also benefit from a number of university-wide institutes such as the Institute for Critical Technology and Applied Science (ICTAS), the Biocomplexity Institute, Virginia Tech Transportation Institute (VTTI); College level centers such as the recently established Rolls-Royce University Technology Center (UTC) in advanced systems diagnostics, and the Virginia Center for Autonomous Systems (VaCAS); and state level industry-academic research centers such as the Commonwealth Center for Aerospace Propulsion Systems (CCAPS) and the Commonwealth Center for Advanced Manufacturing (CCAM).